riatelab/distanamo/README.md

 The cartogram obtained by this method qualifies the *unipolar accessibility* of a location (the reference point used in the `dc_move_from_reference_point` function).
+It's also sometimes referred to as a *centered time cartogram*.

 ```R
 # Read source points and layer to be deformed